Dylan-Grove/smallproxy/README.md

 ### Default Blacklist
 The following domains are blocked by default in blacklist mode:
-- facebook.com
-- instagram.com
-- tiktok.com
-- twitter.com
-- reddit.com
-- youtube.com
-- netflix.com
-- hulu.com
-- disney.com
+- squareup.com
-- disneyplus.com
+- api.squareup.com
-- twitch.tv
+- connect.squareup.com

 ### Default Whitelist
 The following domains are allowed by default in whitelist mode:
 - google.com
-- github.com
-- stackoverflow.com
-- docs.microsoft.com
-- developer.mozilla.org
-- wikipedia.org

 ## Security Note